 Governors complete an annual skills audit and Self-Assessment/Health Check.
 This informs the content of development sessions and governor recruitment.
 Governor also have the opportunity to evaluate each Corporation and most Committee meeting in order to identify future development sessions.
 At the commencement of most Corporation meetings there is a 30-minute development session.
-In 2022/23 these development sessions included: Key Strategic Challenges - AoC; Safeguarding and Prevent Policy Update and Annual Training; Meeting Local Skills Needs; ONS Reclassification of FE Colleges to the Public Sector; Apprenticeship and A Level Performance; GM Skills & Work Landscape - GMCA; Development of the GM Local Skills Improvement Plan - GM Chamber; and GM Colleges Policy Issues.
+In 2023/24 these development sessions included: Key Strategic Challenges and review of the Strategic Plan; Summary of Key FE Policy Issues - AoC; The Use and Control of AI within the Curriculum; Initial Teacher Education Presentation; External Review of Governance; Development of the GM Local Skills Improvement Plan - GM Chamber; and the College Attendance Strategy.